BibleClinger/HeliPack/README.md

 Otherwise, just test it.
 We need feedback.

+# How can a theater dev add these helicopters to their own theater?

+Oh, that's a long topic better suited for the wiki perhaps.
+We'll hopefully get there with more documentation at a later date.

 # Status

 This is a major work in progress.
 It is in the early stages of development.
 We have some of these helicopters in a somewhat "flyable" state if you use VTOL.